The Marine Sustainability Fund

 With your support, we aim to raise $5 million within five years.
 The Foundation for the WA Museum invites you to become a valued contributor to the Marine Sustainability Fund.
 Your tax-deductible donation, and the investment returns it generates in perpetuity, will create a legacy for the people of WA and across the world as we discover, explore and preserve our unique marine and ocean heritage and ecology.
 Yes, it’s ambitious.
 But we can’t delay.

-Your donation enables you to work with us on bespoke aspects of the WA Museum's marine programs, and follow your passion for marine archaeology, marine biodiversity, aquatic zoology or maritime history.
+For gifts of $100,000+, your donation enables you to support bespoke aspects of the WA Museum's marine programs, and follow your passion for marine archaeology, marine biodiversity, aquatic zoology or maritime history.

 Key priorities and initiatives